- A keypad is a keyless access control system that lets you control who can and cannot enter a building or room.

 How to choose a keypad access control system

 If you’re interested in keypad access control for your residential or commercial building, you should invest in a reliable, durable device with features that enhance security and convenience.

-Here are the top five features to look for when purchasing a keypad:
+Here are the top four features to look for when purchasing a keypad:

 1. Visitor access solution